 The best way to protect your practice from claim denials and audits!

-Join the most knowledgeable coding experts in ophthalmology for four hours of professional coding education vital to your success as we emerge from the pandemic.
-Our speaker, Sue Vicchrilli, COT, OCS– Director, Coding and Reimbursement, American Academy of Ophthalmology, will map out the latest coding updates, review key competencies, test your knowledge of new E/M requirements (the first changes in 25 years!), and steer you towards successful solutions for preventing claim denials.
+Join the most knowledgeable coding experts in ophthalmology for four hours of professional coding education vital to your success.
+Our speaker, Joy Woodke, COE, OCS, OCSR, Director, Coding and Reimbursement, American Academy of Ophthalmology, will map out the latest coding updates, review key competencies, test your knowledge and steer you towards successful solutions for preventing claim denials.

 NOTICE TO ALL PROGRAM ATTENDEES